tplisson/aws-scs/services/config/README.md

 - Troubleshooting
 - Security Analysis
   - view low level changes to resources
+  - integration with other tools such as [Security Hub](../securityhub/README.md)

+---
 ## Operations
-- Resources
-  - any entity managed by AWS
+- Resource = any entity managed by AWS
 - Configuration History = timeline
 - Configuration Items
   - point-in-time views of different attributes